ddl004/poop.nvim/README.md

 ## Features
 - Call `:Eject` to eject from the current cursor position!
-- By adding the `on_key` call in your config file, the poop will be ejected randomly on every key press in insert mode, with frequency inversely proportional to the value of `eject_period`.
 - Option for customizing the projectile ejected.

 ## Installation